Skip to main content

 Application

 4.2.7.1.
-This Subsection applies to the storage, handling and use of flammable liquids and combustible liquids in industrial occupancies, where storage in closed containers is the principal activity.
+Except as provided in Subsection 4.2.12. regarding self-service storage buildings, this Subsection applies to the storage, handling and use of flammable liquids and combustible liquids in closed containers in industrial occupancies where storage in closed containers is the principal activity.

 Storage facilities